 Private cartel damages litigation is on the rise in Europe since early 2000.
-Within the Courage and Crehan judgment in 2001 and the Manfredi judgment in 2006 the European courts clarified the right of all European citizens for compensation for competition law infringements.
-These and accompanying judgments as well as the political will to deter cartel behaviour effectively initiated various policy reforms by the European Commission.
+Within the Courage/ Crehan judgment in 20011 and the Manfredi judgment in 20062 the European courts clarified the right of all European citizens for compensation for competition law infringements.
+These and accompanying judgments as well as the political will to deter cartel behaviour effectively initiated various policy reforms by the European Commission ("Action for Damages").
 The policy reforms ought to enable harsh punishment of cartels and at the same time promote effective compensation of damaged parties of cartel infringements.
 This development found its current culmination in the implementation of the EU Directive on Antitrust Damages ("the Directive") end of 2016.
-The Directive marked an important step towards harmonization of national legal systems.
+The Directive marked an important step towards harmonization of national legal systems.3

-Within that context, this paper explores the impact of this reform on effective compensation of damaged parties of cartel infringements.
+Within this context, this paper explores the impact of the EU policy reform on effective compensation of damaged parties of cartel infringements.
 For that purpose we analyse all European cartel cases with a decision date between 2001 and 2015.
-Later cases are not introduced in order to prevent the analysis to be affected by a truncation problem.
-For these cases we calculate the share of cases being litigated (as a measure of litigation activity) and the timespan between the Commission Decision and private damages being claimed and settlements on private damages claims being reached (as a measure of litigation speed).
-Indeed, we find an increase in litigation activity over time and an increase in litigation speed.
+Claims being brought and settlements being agreed for those cases are researched until mid of 2019 based on publicly available information and expert interviews ("visible litigation").
+Based on this information, we calculate the share of cases being litigated (as a measure of "litigation activity") and the timespan between the date of the Commission Decision and, in case private damages being claimed, the point in time settlements being reached on these claims (as a measure of "litigation speed").